We Tracked 50,000 Pokémon Card Listings for 90 Days. Here’s What the Data Says About the 2026 Market.

 - Playwright workers with stealth plugins

-- Sticky sessions of ~90 seconds per worker so the cookie chain looked like one human shopper browsing
+- Sticky sessions of ~90 seconds per worker so the cookie chain looked like a single human browser

 - Total bandwidth across the 90 days: 4.2 TB